 Virtual Spring Break with the Museum

-Join the Museum of the American Revolution online each weekday for do-at-home crafts and activities, virtual story time, "Artisans Field Trip" living history interviews, live Q&As with Museum staff, and more to learn about the efforts of Revolutionary-era Philadelphians who prepared the Continental Army's supplies each spring during the Revolutionary War.
+Join the Museum of the American Revolution online each weekday for do-at-home crafts and activities, virtual story time, "Artisan Field Trip" living history interviews, live Q&As with Museum staff, and more to learn about the efforts of Revolutionary-era Philadelphians who prepared the Continental Army's supplies each spring during the Revolutionary War.

 Virtual Spring Break Schedule